Hotmoka/hotmoka/tutorial/Takamaka.md

 > calls another method *m*, then `caller()` is **not** available inside *m*
 > and must be passed as an explicit parameter to *m*, if needed there.

-The use of `@Entry` solves the first problem.
+The use of `@Entry` solves the first problem: if a contract invest in the game, then it is the caller of `invest()`.
 However, there is still no money transfer in this version of `SimplePonzi.java`.
 What we still miss is to require the caller of `invest()` to actually pay for the `amount` units of coin.
 Since `@Entry` guarantees that the caller of `invest()` is a contract and since